Credit Hours: 33-60

 Coursework

-Through a unique synergy of dissertation classes, workshops, and faculty mentoring, students will complete their dissertations simultaneously with coursework.
+Through a unique synergy of capstone classes, workshops, and faculty mentoring, students will complete their culminating projects simultaneously with coursework.

 The Areas of Concentration (or AoC) in the School Improvement program are 15 credit hours of electives that comprise a student's focus within the program.
 Specific AoC's are developed in conjunction with various departments within the College of Education at the University of West Georgia.
 Currently, the available AoC's include: